Looking for freelance writing sites?

 I get it.
 Too many scams.
 Too little quality.

 But think about it, if everyone is thinking this way then they’re missing some hidden gems.
-With some patience and grit, you can find solid remote writing jobs on Craigslist.
+With some patience and grit, you can find solid remote content writing jobs on Craigslist.

 If you’re struggling to find a writing gig in your city, try searching in larger ones like New York, LA, and Boston.